What is Yomi?

 How should I imagine a Yomi session?

-In the Yomi lab there is a mat, big enough to roll comfortably.
+In our training hub we have a mat, big enough to roll comfortably.
 Yomi's vision is that no major theory is needed.
 Everyone can do it.
 Usually you are facing each other and the facilitator will take the first step.
 Yomi is mainly on the ground.
 You can use your entire body.
 Tap twice = stop.
 You can stop as much as you need.
 For slightly more sporting oriented people, the session can be very intense.
 Performing artists will focus on other details of the roll (instinct control, primal study, ...).
 In principle, no techniques are taught.
 Each roll on the mat is different and will give you different insights (= transformation).
+Rolling is a skill.

 How long does a Yomi session last?